 1) How do you get your skulls?!
 I buy old medical skulls, carved them and make replicas of them.

 2) Do you have a brick and mortar store where we can see your work?

-Currently not at this time but that should be changing shortly.
+Currently not at this time.

 3) Is it legal to own human skulls & human remains? (you can also search here by your state with the term "human remains" and see for yourself.)Every person is held responsible to know the laws of the land they live in.
 With that being said (I am not a lawyer) It is perfectly legal possess and to sell Human Bones in the United States.
 One of the main sources of confusion on this issue is that prior to 1987, the majority of human bones for sale here and in other countries were prepared in India.
 In 1987, India stopped its exportation of human bones.
 Many US news sources phrased it as a ban on the sale of human bones rather than as a ban on exportation from one particular country with no effect on United States laws.